Very degenerate elliptic equations under almost critical Sobolev regularity: Proof of Theorem

 \end{itemize} \end{prop}

 We now recall a regularity result for minimizers of functionals of the form

 where $\F$ has standard growth conditions and smooth dependence on the $x$-variable, and $\bar{u}$ is fixed.
 In absence of the perturbation term $\arctan(|w -\bar{u} |^2)$, this regularity result is well known.
 We refer to \cite{giamod86} for the higher differentiability result, and to \cite[Theorem 1.1]{CupGuiMas} as far as the Lipschitz continuity of the local minimizers is concerned.
-In presence of the perturbation term, the proofs can be easily adapted because of the boundedness of the function $\arctan(|w-\bar{u}|^2)$ and of its derivative with respect to the variable $w$.
-More precisely, we have the following.
+In presence of the perturbation term, the proofs can be easily adapted because of the boundedness of the function $\arctan(|w-\bar{u}|^2)$ and of its derivative with respect to the variable $w$, thus obtaining the following

-\begin{theor} Let $\F:\Omega\times\R^{nN}\to [0,+\infty)$, $\F\in C^2(\Omega\times \R^{nN})$, and define the functional
+\begin{theor} Let $\G:\Omega\times\R^{n\times N}\to [0,+\infty)$, $\G\in C^2(\Omega\times \R^{n\times N})$, and define the functional

 with $\bar{u}\in C^2(\Omega;\R^N)$.
-Assume that there exists $p\ge 2$ such that for every $x\in \Omega$ and every $\xi,\lambda \in \R^{nN}$,
+Assume that there exists $p\ge 2$ such that for every $x\in \Omega$ and every $\xi,\lambda \in \R^{n\times N}$,

 with positive constants $c_1,c_2,L,L_1,\nu,K$.
-Then any local minimizer $v$ of \eqref{funzionale-arctg} is in $W_{ loc}^{2,2}(\Omega;\mathbb{R}^N)$ and Moreover, if there exists $F:\Omega\times [0,+\infty)\to [0,+\infty)$ such that $\F(x,\xi)=F(x,|\xi|)$ , then one also has $v\in W^{1,\infty}_{ loc}(\Omega;\R^N)$. \end{theor}
+Then any local minimizer $v\in W^{1,p}_{\loc}(\Omega)$ of \eqref{funzionale-arctg} is in $W_{ \mathrm{loc}}^{2,2}(\Omega;\mathbb{R}^N)$ and Moreover, if there exists $G:\Omega\times [0,+\infty)\to [0,+\infty)$ such that $\G(x,\xi)=G(x,|\xi|)$, then one also has $v\in W^{1,\infty}_{ \mathrm{loc}}(\Omega;\R^N)$. \end{theor}

-We are now ready for proving Theorem \ref{eq121}.
+We are now ready for proving Theorem \ref{thmain1}.